Altyelf/Magebit/README.md

 To start the application.

-Open [http://localhost:3000](http://localhost:3000) to view the client side of the project in the browser.

-The page will reload if you make edits.
-You will also see any lint errors in the console.

 ---

 # Server-side

 MySQL server has been set up locally using NodeJS.

-For you to test the database connection and server yourself, you will need to set up a local server and create your own database, that will match the project's configuration.

 Call your database 'mydb'.